A Dynamic Matching Framework for Faster Child Adoptions

 A last group of papers study market design problems tangential to matching in foster care. \qcite{dierks-2024} collaborate with a match recommendation service to study families' misreporting behavior under different placement mechanisms in a static framework.
 They find that different mechanisms incorporating incentive compatibility come at the cost of placements for low needs and high needs children. \qcite{altinok-2023} design the optimal licensing structure when a regulator needs to screen families that may declare that they can care for needs beyond their capabilities. \qcite{baron-2024} use mechanism design and econometrics machinery to reallocate investigations among Child Protective Services investigators to reduce the number of children unnecessarily sent into foster care and appropriately place the children that are victims of abuse into foster care.

 This paper creates a unique bridge between dynamic matching algorithms and child welfare market design to provide the technical foundation for centralized placements and better placement recommendations in child welfare systems.
 It may function as a crucial framework for future works studying matching in child welfare systems.
 Unsurprisingly, our main results show major benefits to centralization as papers like \qcite{cortes-2021} and \qcite{slaugh-2016} suggest.
 We offer more insights into why decentralized matching tends to lead to systemic inefficiency with theoretical and empirical analysis.
-Unlike any previous works, our main results show that it is possible to provide dynamic incentives for homes to accept placements earlier and sustain truth-telling as a weakly dominant strategy.
-Furthermore, we demonstrate our mechanisms' robustness to biased and inefficient preference estimators, offering evidence that dynamic envy-freeness is effective even when the matchmaker cannot perfectly discern homes' preferred placements.
-One can see our research as an argument for priority-based or centralized placements in child welfare systems and as an initial foray into developing tools that practitioners can use immediately.
+Our main results add to the literature through showing that it is possible to provide dynamic incentives for homes to accept placements earlier and sustain truth-telling as a weakly dominant strategy when the matchmaker uses predictive technology to supplement preference elicitation.
+Furthermore, we demonstrate our mechanisms' robustness to biased and inefficient preference estimators, offering evidence that patience-freeness is effective even when the matchmaker cannot perfectly discern homes' preferred placements.
+One can see our research as an argument for centralized placements in child welfare systems and as an initial foray into developing tools that practitioners can use immediately.